TheAionxGit/Aionx/README.md

     pip install -r requirements.txt
     ```

 3. Dive into the example notebooks in the `examples/` directory to get started with time series analysis.
+(TODO)

 ## Usage